ibm-cloud-docs/Db2onCloud/migration_setup.md

 # Migration Initialization
 {: #migration_initialization}

-Upgrading your Db2 on Cloud deployment from the **Classic plan** to the **MCSP Performance plan** provides improved scalability, enhanced reliability, and a modern management experience.
+Upgrading your Db2 on Cloud deployment from the **Standard/Enterprise Plan** to the **Performance plan** provides improved scalability, enhanced reliability, and a modern management experience.
 After you initiate the upgrade, the system automatically provisions a new instance and migrates your data with minimal downtime.
 The system keeps your two instances in sync until you decide to finalize your upgrade.

-Any autoscale settings in **Classic** will need to be recreated in the **Performance** plan after the migration is complete.{: important}
+Any autoscale settings in **Standard/Enterprise Plan** will need to be recreated in the **Performance** plan after the migration is complete.{: important}

 Follow these steps to begin the migration: